 The court-ordered sanctions that come along with Mr. Wang’s failure to pay the tens of millions of dollars in debt he owes are precisely the type of currency that the Chinese government’s initiative will reportedly deal in when implemented to its full nation-wide capacity.
 Punishments for bad behavior could (and to date, have) come in the form of travel restrictions, denial of entry into elite educational institutions, and absolute limits on luxury shopping and accommodations.
 On the other hand, rewards can include preferential interest rates on loans and lower taxes.

-While Beijing has characterized the system as aiming to create a “fair, transparent and predictable” society and business environment, the government’s system – which writer Bing Song described in the Washington Post as stemming from “China’s governance tradition of promoting good moral behavior [that] goes back thousands of years” – has been significantly criticized across the globe.
+While Beijing has characterized the system as aiming to create a “fair, transparent and predictable” society and business environment, the government’s system – one that writer Bing Song described in the Washington Post as stemming from “China’s governance tradition of promoting good moral behavior [that] goes back thousands of years” – has been significantly criticized across the globe.
 Last year, for example, U.S. Vice President Mike Pence called it “an Orwellian system premised on controlling virtually every facet of human life.”
 Others have called it a “dystopian horror story;” some have likened it to an episode of techno-paranoia satire television show “Black Mirror” or the constant surveillance-centric program “Big Brother.”
-Human Rights Watch has denounced the scheme as rife with “abuses.”
+Human Rights Watch has denounced the scheme – which takes the form of a far-reaching information collection and ranking system – as rife with “abuses.”